collapsed-stacks/startups/questions/11632/should-i-start-with-a-facebook-page-or-a-website.md

 - posted by: [Alari Truuts](https://stackexchange.com/users/5357302/alari-truuts) on 2016-12-03
 - score: 1

-<p>It seems to me like you've already got the answer.</p>
+It seems to me like you've already got the answer.

-<p>Facebook is easier to adapt to, when people are already on Facebook, and don't have to navigate away.
-It's also cheaper to start with a Facebook page/group for your enterprise :)</p>
+Facebook is easier to adapt to, when people are already on Facebook, and don't have to navigate away.
+It's also cheaper to start with a Facebook page/group for your enterprise :)

-<p>You can market it inside Facebook, without having to route people away and through your page users.</p>
+You can market it inside Facebook, without having to route people away and through your page users.

-<p>However you should start a small (even static) website to back up your solution for future growth and to start building your wider online presence with some history.</p>
+However you should start a small (even static) website to back up your solution for future growth and to start building your wider online presence with some history.